- Resource

 For HCPs it can be difficult to communicate risk.
 The most important thing is to confirm IAb status.
 HCPs should have all the information so to advise families best what their situation is and what the next steps will look like.

-People who test positive for early-stage T1D should have educational materials that are adapted to their local situation.
-As well, consensus guidelines are important in assisting psychosocial support.
+People who test positive for early-stage T1D should have educational materials that are adapted to their local situation (in the video, Prof. Mathieu highlights the INNODIA project as an example).
+Additionally, consensus guidelines and other online resources, such as such as Ask the Experts, are important in assisting psychosocial support.